 And we are not talking about fuel only.
 Check your engine oil, coolant and brake fluids and fill up where needed.
 If that’s done, inspect the state of the fuel inside the tank.
 Fuel inside a motorcycle that has been parked for the entire winter – especially without any additives – may have built up moisture – which could affect the inside of the tank.
 If that’s the case, double check for any rust particles inside the tank.
 In any case: ditch the old fuel (disposing of it according to local regulations) and replace it.

 Even when your motorcycle kicks into life right away, the battery may have been affected by the cold winter temperatures.
 If you didn’t plug your battery into a trickle charger, it might have lost charging capacity.
 This can cause problems after your first stop during a ride.
 Make sure to re-charge it fully before your first long ride.
 If you experienced battery issues before winter, it might be safer to just replace it.

 A crucial item on your motorcycle safety checklist is the state of the tyres.
 Before heading out, ensure that your tyres don’t display any cracks or unusual wear and make sure they have not gone flat over the winter.
-Even if everything looks fine, verify the pressure with the right equipment and, if necessary, adjust according to the prescribed tyre pressure (most of the times this information can be found on a label on the swingarm).
+Even if everything looks fine, verify the pressure with the right equipment and, if necessary, adjust according to the prescribed tyre pressure.
 Make a habit out of this: tyre inspection and maintenance should be a year-round practice!

 Making sure the mechanical aspects of your bike are ok, is important.
 Equally important is to check your electrical components: before heading out, make sure all of the lights (front and back, brake light, indicators) are still functioning as they should.
 While you’re at it, check if the gauges and horn are still working.